 A worry for some companies might be that the significant investments they've already made in digital infrastructure and legacy systems will be lost when they seek to transition to 'fresh' technology.
 They've heard many promises, but not all have been delivered.

 However, one of the main things Aize is achieving is the integration with third-party systems and saving partners the cost and effort of actually replacing those existing investments.
-Aize wants to harvest all that information and make it accessible in the workspace.
+Aize wants to harvest all that information and make it accessible.

 'We have yet to come across a program or system that we haven't been able to connect with in one way or another.
 From a data point of view, we are fully tech agnostic', Michael says.